Suzanne Aubert: Hawke's Bay

-Aubert, now 35 years old and no longer a member of a religious congregation, arrived in Hawke's Bay to play her own part in the revitalisation of the Catholic Māori mission.
+Aubert, now 35 years old and no longer a member of a religious congregation, arrived in Hawke's Bay to play her own part in the revitalization of the Catholic Māori mission.
 Aubert settled into the French household, helped on the farm, taught catechism, trained the local choir, played the harmonium, embroidered and prepared the church for religious festivals, and soon became well known for her skillful nursing capabilities.
 She became well known to Māori and Pākehā, Catholic and non-Catholic communities as she moved around the district ministering to her people.

 Aubert pinned her hopes for a revival of the Māori mission on Bishop Redwood who succeeded Bishop Viard as Bishop of Wellington in 1874 and became her lifelong supporter.
-In anticipation of the arrival of more priests Aubert began revising and enlarging the 1847 Māori prayer book, compiling an English-Māori dictionary and producing a French-Māori phrase book (which she followed up in 1885 with a groundbreaking Māori English phrase book).
-In 1879, Father Christophe Soulas arrived from France, familiarized himself with Māori families in the district and constructed a new church at Pakipaki.
+In anticipation of the arrival of more priests, Aubert began revising and enlarging the 1847 Māori prayer book, compiling an English-Māori dictionary and producing a French-Māori phrasebook (which she followed up in 1885 with a groundbreaking Māori English phrase book).
+In 1879, Father Christophe Soulas arrived from France, familiarized himself with Māori families in the district, and constructed a new church at Pakipaki.

 Three years later, Māori from the Whanganui River area on a trading trip asked Archbishop Redwood for a priest for their area.
-In 1883, Father Soulas and Suzanne Aubert left Hawke's Bay to go to Hiruharama, or Jerusalem, 60 kilometres up the Whanganui River.
+In 1883, Father Soulas and Suzanne Aubert left Hawke's Bay to go to Hiruharama, or Jerusalem, 60 kilometers up the Whanganui River.